0x69-men/lore/content/GDD/one/Mechanics/character-creation.md

 - The player can track their family's history through an in-game legacy system.
 This feature allows players to view the lineage of their characters, highlighting key events, alliances, and achievements throughout multiple generations.

-- As the game progresses, players will encounter their own descendants in various encounters and missions.
+- As the game progresses, players will encounter their own descendants or those of other players in various encounters and missions.
 The choices made during previous playthroughs will influence how these interactions unfold, creating a sense of connection between different characters and storylines.